igor-ramazanov/pet-project-chat/README.md

 The project is a simple real-time chat on websockets.

-**The project has lack of some features like email verification on sign up or producing minified frontend assets.
-I'd like to stop with the current state and use this project as a simplified example of my work.**
+**The project still in the active development phase and has lack of some serious features.
+Also, this README doesn't match to the current state of the development**

 **Technologies used:**
 1. [Cats](https://typelevel.org/cats/) - for writing abstract code and as a standardized interface between other libraries